Hobart and William Smith Colleges: Geneva College

 The Regents granted the full charter on February 8, 1825, and at that time, Geneva Academy officially changed its name to Geneva College.
 Rev. J. Adams was president of the college as of 1827.

-The "English Course," as it was known, was a radical departure from long established educational usage and represented the beginning of the college work pattern found today.
+The "English Course," as it was known, was a radical departure from long-established educational usage and represented the beginning of the college work pattern found today.

 Geneva Medical College

-Geneva Medical College was founded on September 15, 1834, as a separate department of Geneva College.
-The medical school was founded by Edward Cutbush, who also served as the first dean for the school.
+Geneva Medical College was founded on September 15, 1834, as a department of Geneva College.
+The medical school was founded by Edward Cutbush, who also served as the first dean of the school.

 Elizabeth Blackwell

-In an era when the prevailing conventional wisdom was no woman could withstand the intellectual and emotional rigors of a medical education, Elizabeth Blackwell, (1821–1910) applied to and was rejected – or simply ignored – by 29 medical schools before being admitted in 1847 to the Medical Institution of Geneva College.
+In an era when the prevailing conventional wisdom was no woman could withstand the intellectual and emotional rigors of medical education, Elizabeth Blackwell, (1821–1910) applied to and was rejected – or simply ignored – by 29 medical schools before being admitted in 1847 to the Medical Institution of Geneva College.

 The medical faculty, largely opposed to her admission but seemingly unwilling to take responsibility for the decision, decided to submit the matter to a vote of the students.
 The men of the college voted to admit her.

-Blackwell graduated two years later, on January 23, 1849, at the top of her class to become the first woman doctor in the Northern hemisphere.
+Blackwell graduated two years later, on January 23, 1849, at the top of her class to become the first woman doctor in the Northern Hemisphere.
 "The occasion marked the culmination of years of trial and disappointment for Miss Blackwell, and was a key event in the struggle for the emancipation of women in the nineteenth century in America."

 Blackwell went on to found the New York Infirmary for Women and Children and had a role in the creation of its medical college.
 She then returned to her native England and helped found the National Health Society and taught at the first college of medicine for women to be established there.